Patients can find out more and set their opt-out choice at nhs.uk/your-nhs-data-matters.

 Find leaflets, posters and more information for health and care staff to use, so you can advise patients on the national data opt-out.

-The national data opt-out replaces type 2 opt outs.
-GP practices will no longer use the type 2 opt out code to record a patient's opt out choice.
+The national data opt-out has replaced type 2 opt outs.
+GP practices must no longer use the type 2 opt out code to record a patient's opt-out choice.

 Guidance, factsheets and policy documentation on the national data opt-out.

 Why and how we process your data in the National Data Opt-Out and your rights.

 Use of the service from 25 May to 27 June 2018.